Chideraozigbo/Linkedln-Jobs-Data-Pipeline/readme.md

 - Ensure your Lambda functions are properly set up with the necessary permissions to access the S3 buckets and trigger based on S3 events.

+## Documentation

+For the documentation of this project on medium, Kindly have a read here [Medium Documentation](https://medium.com/@chideraozigbo/linkedin-jobs-data-etl-pipeline-190e10810fa1)

 ## Contact

 For any queries, please contact `chideraozigbo@gmail.com`.